NTMY/meetu_client/README.md

 ## Contribute
 ---
-Feel free to fork and issue to us:
+Feel free to fork and issue to us, all our code is beautiful and of good design:

 android client: https://github.com/NTMY/MeetU_client.git